Your Address Has Been Flagged as High Risk by a Third-Party Screening Tool: Hyperliquid Warning Explained

 "Frontend interface"

 The frontend is the web application a user opens in the browser.
 A frontend restriction means the web interface may refuse connection, signing prompts, or normal navigation for the affected wallet.
-This is different from proving that protocol-level authority has disappeared.
+That is different from saying every balance is gone or every account path is closed.

 This distinction is important for users who are also reading the broader Hyperliquid flagged address guide.
 A blocked frontend can be a serious operational problem, but it should be analyzed separately from balances, positions, withdrawals, and lock windows.